• MENU

 A clawback operation is similar to a payout operation in the sense that tokens will be removed from a customer, but with the difference that this is not by the request of the customer and that a fiat exchange is not expected for the clawed back tokens.
 When the request is processed, the tokens will be deleted ("burned") and no corresponding amount in fiat currency will be sent to the customer.
 Another difference to the payout operation is where the payout operation needs the consent (signature) of the customer to process the operation, it is not needed for a clawback operation.

-- Initiated: An operation in an initiated state is awaiting to be processed by submitting its signed envelope.
+• Initiated: A clawback in an initiated state is awaiting to be internally signed and submitted.

 Comments